-If you’re looking for a sugar free flapjacks recipe why not try these apple and sultana cinnamon flapjacks have no added sugar at all – they are sweetened only by the fruit in them.
+If you’re looking for a sugar free flapjacks recipe why not try these apple and sultana cinnamon flapjacks?
+They have no added sugar at all and are sweetened only by the fruit in them.
 This makes them a really great choice for children, and anyone else who is looking to reduce their sugar intake.
 They’re great for picky eaters too, especially those who don’t eat much fruit.

 They’re a perfect after-school snack, or dare I say it – way to change up breakfast.
 Anyone else stuck in a big old breakfast rut?
 We certainly are, with my big kids refusing to eat porridge and only wanting breakfast cereal.
 And this is having an effect on Little S, who is becoming more aware that his siblings often eat differently to him.

 If you’re used to a traditional flapjack sweetened with golden syrup then I need to warn you that these won’t taste the same.
 You could always add a little honey or maple syrup to make them sweeter, but I’ve found that over time I’ve got used to my food tasting less sweet and it can only be a good thing for my kids to enjoy food that is less sweet – especially as they aren’t all that keen on vegetables and do love sweets, chocolates and cakes when they can get their hands on them.
-I’ve made these sugar free flapjacks many, many times and my three children all gobbled these up.
+I’ve made these sugar free flapjacks many, many times and my three children all gobble them up every time.

 The flaxseeds are optional – I added them in because I have an enormous jar of them thanks to a friend who donated her pantry to me before relocating to Australia and they’re really good for you.
 And if using olive oil be aware that you can taste it in the flapjacks – this isn’t a bad thing, but if you’re not that keen on the flavour, then consider using a different kind of oil or melted butter instead.